 BMU 314 - 1:00-1:50

-Courtney Silver, Jamie Chino, Mitchell Hayes, and Stephanie Farmwald, Green Events Consulting Team, CSU, Chico
+Courtney Silver, Jamie Chino, and Mitchell Hayes, Green Events Consulting Team, CSU, Chico

 Sustainable Food Practices For Every Event